jonathanmann/grantkey/README.md

 ## Overview
 GrantKey is software that allows any guarantor to issue reputation-backed digital credit grants which can be used by anyone willing to accepting them.
 If multiple parties trust a the guarantor, but not each other, this software will allow the guarantor to function as a clearinghouse by which credit backed by the guarantor can be transferred from one party to another.

+## Technical Description
+The guarantor begins by issuing credit grants to the public key personas of the users of the service each grant is digitally signed by the guarantor.
+When the users want to exchange portions of their credit grants, they simply submit a digitally signed request the guarantor's clearinghouse API (provided as part of this project).
+As long as the requestor has sufficient grant credit as validated by the guarantor's tracking database (also provided by this project), the API will automatically validate the transaction and present a guarantor signed authorization and the grant balances for the transacting parties will be updated in the guarantor's tracking database.

 ## Roadmap
 ### Improved Documentation
 ### Grant Ledger Database